hscrocha/CodeClonesActivity/README.md

 ## Task 1: Manual Code Clone Detection (10 min)

 We start with the ultimate clone detector: the developer.
 Look at the folder `ShortCodeExample` and open the Java Class inside of it on your favorite IDE.
-Try to find pieces of code that seem to be close related for about 10 minutes.
+Try to find pieces of code that seem to be closely related for about 10 minutes.

 Questions:
 - Can you detect duplication with your bare eyes?